randombit/botan-rs/README.md

 The following features are supported:

 * `no-std`: Enable a no-std build.
-This requires Rust 1.64.0 or higher.
+This requires Rust 1.64.0 or higher, as well as `alloc` support
 * `vendored`: Build a copy of the C++ library directly, without relying on a system installed version.
 * `botan3`: Link against (the currently unreleased) Botan 3.x rather